UX is kind of a big deal these days (and not just in Japan), and it has gone a long way since the early days of our profession.

-So now that I’ve boasted about UX as some kind of Double Rainbow, allow me to bring up the sticks: what I’ve learned about the responsibility of being a UX Designer.
+Now that UX has been hailed as some kind of Double Rainbow all the way across the sky, here’s what I’ve learned about the responsibility of being a UX Designer.

 “Oh my god, for the sakes of everything that’s holy, don’t … do… it!”
 I would silently think when I hear one leading question after another.